An algebra for covariant observers in de Sitter space: Introduction

-This progression from boosts to null translations raises a foundational question: what principle justifies gauging any particular diffeomorphism, and given the infinite-dimensional nature of the diffeomorphism group, is there a natural endpoint to this process?
-The answer lies in the imposition of gravitational constraints.
-In a spatially closed spacetime with Killing horizons like de Sitter spacetime, the absence of a boundary implies—via the Gauss law—that all gravitational charges must vanish.
-Classically, this is reflected in linearization instabilities \cite{fischer1980structure,Arms:1982ea,Marsden_lectures,Arms:1986vk,Deser:1973zza,Moncrief1,Moncrief:1976un}, where a linearized classical solution can be integrated into an exact one if and only if all second-order Killing generators are set to zero \cite{DeVuyst:2024grw}.
-Quantum mechanically, strong arguments suggest the necessity and sufficiency of imposing quantum Killing constraints to avoid inconsistent solutions \cite{Moncrief:1978te,Moncrief:1979bg,Higuchi:1991tk,Higuchi:1991tm,Losic:2006ht}, thus enforcing the corresponding symmetries as gauge symmetries.\footnote{For spacetime with an asymptotic boundary or without Killing symmetries, no instabilities arise.
-Imposing the constraints depends on whether or not one is interested in a limited number of certain second-order observables, see the discussion in ref.~\cite{DeVuyst:2024grw}.}
+This progression from boosts to null translations raises a fundamental question: which second-order constraints should be imposed in the $G_N\to0$ linearized theory, and whether this procedure admits a natural endpoint, given the infinite-dimensional nature of the diffeomorphism group.
+In spatially closed spacetimes with Killing horizons, such as the de Sitter space considered here, the restriction to the de Sitter Killing algebra is not an arbitrary truncation of the diffeomorphism group, but by linearization instabilities \cite{fischer1980structure,Arms:1982ea,Marsden_lectures,Arms:1986vk,Deser:1973zza,Moncrief1,Moncrief:1976un}.
+The ordinary first-order linearized diffeomorphism constraints are taken to be part of the construction of the perturbative QFT algebra $\A_{QFT}$, for instance through dressing to construct gauge-invariant operators \cite{Donnelly:2015hta,Donnelly:2016rvo,Giddings:2018umg,Giddings:2022hba,Giddings:2025xym,Giddings:2025bkp,Francois:2024rdm,Francois:2025shu,Francois:2025lqn}.
+What remains is a finite set of additional integrability conditions: for each background Killing field, the corresponding linearized constraint vanishes identically, while the first non-trivial generator appears at second order.
+Classically, a linearized solution is integrable to an exact solution only if all such second-order Killing generators vanish \cite{DeVuyst:2024grw}, which reflects the consistency of the perturbative expansion.
+Quantum mechanically, strong arguments suggest the necessity and sufficiency of imposing quantum Killing constraints to avoid inconsistent solutions \cite{Moncrief:1978te,Moncrief:1979bg,Higuchi:1991tk,Higuchi:1991tm,Losic:2006ht}, thus enforcing the corresponding symmetries as gauge symmetries.\footnote{For spacetimes with an asymptotic boundary or without Killing symmetries, no instabilities arise.
+Imposing the constraints depends on whether or not one is interested in a limited number of certain second-order observables, see the discussion in \cite{DeVuyst:2024grw}.}

-Consequently, in the de Sitter case, the gravitational constraints uniquely select the full de Sitter isometry group $SO(1,d)$ as the symmetry to be gauged.
-In this sense, the CLPW framework implements the constraints only partially.
-The CLPW construction relies on a \textit{fixed} geodesic, unaffected by the $dS$ isometries.
+Consequently, in the de Sitter case, consistency of the perturbative expansion singles out the finite set of second-order constraints associated with the $SO(1,d)$ isometry group.
+In this sense, the CLPW framework implements only a subset of these constraints.
+The CLPW construction relies on a \textit{fixed} geodesic, which does not transform covariantly under dS isometries.
 The isometry group is then required to preserve both the metric and this geodesic.
-Therefore, the presence of one observer breaks the full isometry group down to the subgroup
+Therefore, the presence of a single observer reduces the symmetry to the subgroup